 At our applied behavior analysis center in Ft.
 Worth, TX, we focus on replacing negative behaviors with positive ones.
+More specifically, ABA is focused on identifying maladaptive and dangerous behaviors and the purpose those behaviors serve for a child, and to develop interventions to teach replacement skills and improved behavioral regulation.
 Children who regularly exhibit disruptive behaviors or have tantrums can learn strategies for sitting quietly.
 Applied behavior analysis has also been known to help with negative behaviors like self-harm, which is all too common in children with ASD.
 It is also worth pointing out that ABA therapy can be applied as early as ASD can be diagnosed: at 18 months old.
 These kinds of early interventions can work wonders for effecting behavioral change and establishing healthy routines.

 What to Expect in an Applied Behavior Analysis Program